anton-k/purescript-cardano-serialization-lib/README.md

 Pursecript library for cardano frontend types for [emurgo/cardano-serialisation-lib](https://github.com/Emurgo/cardano-serialization-lib)
 At the moment bindongs are only for browser version.

+Cardano serialization library can be used to work with Cardano types on frontend.
+We can create TX and export them to the form which can then be submitted over wallet or API to the node.

+The main ide of the library is to provide thin layer of FFI bindings to the original CSL library.
+It does not try to make any abstractions beyond what is provided with CSL.
+It gives you solid foundation to build your own abstractions.

 ## How to use the library

 Library ports the [CSL api](https://github.com/Emurgo/cardano-serialization-lib/blob/master/rust/pkg/cardano_serialization_lib.js.flow).